bigeasy/xy/diary.md

 binary decomposition: when the scanning order can be defined by `d` rules R0, ..., Rd−1, where each rule Ri divides a region
     by an axis-parallel cutting plane into two regions of equal size, to each of which ruleR(i+1) mod `d` is applied. requires mono curve.

+According to the state diagram there are 12 states.
+Each state is rotation of state 0.